 Under normal circumstances, enforcement of disciplinary responses will be deferred pending the review of the appeal.
 Disciplinary decisions will be made at the most immediate level possible.
-For example, a residence hall violation will be addressed first by a Resident Director and the next level of authority would be the Director of Residence Life & Housing.
+For example, a residence hall violation will be addressed first by a Resident Director and the next level of authority would be the Assistant Dean for Residence Life & Housing.
 Therefore, following formal discipline for conduct subject to sanction, students are guaranteed the right to a single appeal to the next level.
 However, if a student refuses to sign the written notice within 2 business days of notification, he or she has forfeited the possibility of appealing the decision.
-Decisions made by a Resident Director (or RD) may be appealed to the Director of Residence Life & Housing.
-Decisions made by the Director of Residence Life & Housing may be appealed to the Dean of Students.
+Decisions made by a Resident Director (or RD) may be appealed to the Assistant Dean for Residence Life & Housing.
+Decisions made by the Assistant Dean for Residence Life & Housing may be appealed to the Dean of Students.
 Decisions made by the Dean of Students or Vice President for Student Services may be appealed to the Disciplinary Review Board.